header source

 GPPU

-This sets the pull-up.
-As mentioned earlier, the IC has an internal pull-up resistor.
-This setting enables or disables it.
-1 enables, 0 disables, and the default value is 0.
+This is the pull-up setting.
+As mentioned earlier, there's an internal pull-up resistor in the IC, and this setting allows you to enable or disable it.
+1 to enable, 0 to disable, default value is 0.

 IPOL